THE NHI ReCOVERY PROGRAM

 Violations of minor NHI housing policies and rules will have a three-step process before discharge is considered.
 The process is as follows:

-Step 1: The client who is in violation of a policy or rule will receive a VERBAL WARNING.
-NHI staff will discuss the violation and document the extent of the infraction and the consequence.
+Step 1: Client who is in violation of a policy or rule will receive a VERBAL WARNING.
+NHI staff will discuss the violation and document the extent of the infraction.
+The policy violation could result in a sanction for the client.

-Step 3: The client who has repeated the same violation of a policy or rule for the third time will be placed on a BEHAVIORAL CONTRACT.
-Contract terms will be determined by NHI staff and discussed with the client.
+Step 3: Client who has repeated a minor violation of a policy or rule for a third time will be given a BEHAVIORAL CONTRACT/SANCTION.
+The terms will be determined by NHI staff.
+The client will then be given a copy of the Behavioral Contract/Sanction and be held accountable to fulfill it.

 Violating the contract could result in discharge from Sober Living Services at the discretion of NHI staff.